dicarlolab/mkturk/public/mkturk/readme.md

 AutomatorFilePath: File path to params for the automator curriculum.

-BackgroundColor2D: specify the background color in hex (eg, #FFFFFF for white or #000000 for black).
+BackgroundColor2D (optional): specify the background color in hex (eg, #FFFFFF for white or #000000 for black).
 Not required in param file.
 If not provided, defaults to gray screen background (#7F7F7F)

+CalibrateEye (optional): If >0, will calibrate for TASK.CalibrateEye number of trials for train & same number for test.
+Afte test, saves calibration in firestore collection "eyecalibrations."
+Requires TASK.TrackEye>0.

 CheckRFID: Time in milliseconds over which at least one matching RFID read is required so that agent doesn't get kicked off of task.
 If there is a read within the last CheckRFID ms, task continues, otherwise agent is locked out at start of next trial.
 CheckRFID <= 0 turns off RFID checking.